D067659/tpmc_documentation/technical_documentation/service_provider.md

 This endpoint offers the possibility to create new functions, get a list of all existing functions as well as retrieve, update or delete an existing functions.
 In order to prevent as many errors as possible at this early stage all requests are validated exhaustively (see file `function_serializer.py`) before they are executed.

 * **Functionality for *GET* request to `/services/manage_functions/`:**
-This request results in a list of all stored functions the requesting user has access to.
-An example for a function as it might occur in this list is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications).
-It should be mentioned that the *user* attribute is not included since there are anyway only functions returned which are owned by the requesting user. <!--or *built-in*, i.e. available for every user.-->
+This request results in a list of all stored functions the requesting user has access to. <!--An example for a function as it might occur in this list is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications).--> It should be mentioned that the *user* attribute is not included since there are anyway only functions returned which are owned by the requesting user. <!--or *built-in*, i.e. available for every user.-->

 * **Functionality for *POST* request to `/services/manage_functions/`:**
 Via this request new functions can be added to the user's list of functions.
-An example for a valid request is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications).
+An example for a valid request is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications), step 1).

 * **Functionality for *GET* request to `/services/manage_functions/{functionId}`:**
 This request results in the specification of the function with the specified id, if present in the list of accessible functions.

 * **Functionality for *PUT* request to `/services/manage_functions/{functionId}`:**
 Via this request the function with the specified id can be updated, if present in the list of accessible functions.
-To avoid inconsistencies with any existing associated APIs, only selected attributes (*category*, *function_label*) can be updated and additional fields can be added to the list of fields. <!--"Built-in" functions cannot be edited.-->d
+To avoid inconsistencies with any existing associated APIs, only selected attributes (*category*, *function_label*) can be updated and additional fields can be added to the list of fields.
+An example for a valid request is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications), step 3).
 * **Functionality for *DELETE* request to `/services/manage_functions/{functionId}`:**
 This request results in the deletion of the function with the specified id, if present in the list of accessible functions.
 Deleting a function results in the deletion of all associated APIs in order to prevent inconsistent data.